junkdog/beamterm/README.md

 within their respective layers, improving texture cache coherence.
 Double-width glyphs (both fullwidth characters and emoji) are rendered into two consecutive glyph slots (left and right halves), each occupying one cell position in the atlas.

+#### Double-Width Glyphs

+Both emoji and fullwidth characters (e.g., CJK ideographs) occupy two consecutive terminal cells.
+The atlas stores these as left/right half-pairs with consecutive glyph IDs:

+- **Fullwidth glyphs** are assigned IDs after all halfwidth glyphs, aligned to even boundaries for efficient texture packing.
+The renderer distinguishes them via `halfwidth_glyphs_per_layer`.
+- **Emoji glyphs** use the EMOJI flag (bit 12) and occupy the 0x1000-0x1FFF ID range.

+Both types are rasterized at 2× cell width, then split into left (even ID) and right (odd ID) halves.

 ### ASCII Optimization